juancarlospaco/bitcoin-lightning/README.md

 # FAQ

-- I try to send a million or hundred USD/EUR and it fails?
+- I try to send a million USD/EUR and it fails?

 It is a **lightweight API for MICROpayments**, use Bitcoin onchain for big amounts.